alteredco/blog/_posts/2019-02-14-Get-The-Most-From-Virtual-Study.md

 Enter MOOCs (massive open online courses), which are a great equaliser in opportunities for higher education and tap into a global audience.
 Many see this as a democratising force in higher education.
 Certainly as a mom and a traveler, I could not retrain without the flexibility that the virtual learning environment offers.

 In this post, I'll first cover a bit about the pros and cons of MOOCs.
-I will then go into my recent experiences in a Udacity learning course and share my top tips to get the most from virtual study.
+I will then go into my recent experiences in a Udacity learning course and share my top tips when choosing a MOOC.
 Feel free to skip around to the section you wish!

 ### MOOC-tastic